Angry Man United fans protesting ahead of Liverpool game - NewsBreak

 United hasn’t won a major trophy in five seasons, its worst run since the early 1980s, despite the club having spent $1.5 billion on players since 2013.

-United's latest signing, Brazil midfielder Casemiro, arrived at Old Trafford earlier Monday ahead of the Liverpool match and was introduced to fans on the field before kickoff as his transfer was being confirmed by the club.
-He is reportedly costing $60 million, with the club scrambling to bring in players in the final days of the transfer window.
+United's latest signing, Brazil midfielder Casemiro, arrived at Old Trafford earlier Monday ahead of the Liverpool match.
+He will reportedly cost $60 million, with the club scrambling to bring in players in the final days of the transfer window.

 This season has started badly, too, under Erik ten Hag, its fifth manager since Ferguson.
 There are already question marks over the Dutch coach's tactics and team selection.